What is Black Economics?

 A working definition

-Black Economics takes few departures from classical economic theory, but instead applies them to the situation of Blacks in the US.
+Black Economics takes few departures from classical economic theory, but instead applies them to the situation of Blacks in the US and around the world.
 It uses many different fields such as labor economics, finance, and cooperative economics.
 Black economics applies mainstream economic theory to the situation of Black people in the real world.
 The Major emphasis of Black Economics is on changing public policy and private consumer behavior to benefit Black people.

 Economics and Race